QuKunLab/APEC/Updates.md

+**Updates on 2019-06-14**

+    APEC update to v1.1.0: all important parts (cell clustering, trajectory construction, feature analysis, etc.) are packaged and uploaded to Pypi.
+Users can install APEC by "pip install APEC".
+If users already have the fragment count matrix (for example, the CellRanger result of 10X data), please use APEC functions in Ipython, Jupyter-notebook or python script directly.
+If users want to get fragment count matrix from raw fastq data files, please run "bash APEC_prepare_steps.sh" with proper parameters.

 **Updates on 2019-06-12**

     Using new algorithm to estimate gene score form relevant accessons.

 **Updates on 2019-06-09**

-    Again, cluster_byAccesson.py uses KNN graph to build accesson matrix, due to the memory requirement for large datesets.
+    Cluster_byAccesson.py reuses KNN graph to build accesson matrix, due to the memory requirement for large datesets.

 **Updates on 2019-05-30**